harishsg99/ScoopBI/README.md

 # ScoopBI
-A no code BI Backend test
+A no code BI Backend working!